Minimalistic/jekyll-now/_posts/2018-06-23-Full-Stack-Nanodegree Complete!.md

 ![Jasons Tech Interview Practice Project Cover Image](https://minimalistic.github.io/images/interview_practice_cli.gif)

-This little animated gif is the latest project that was accepted for the last Udacity project, it has the ever creative name of [Jasons Technical Interview Practice Project](https://github.com/Minimalistic/Jasons-Technical-Interview-Practice-Project)
+This little animated gif is the latest project that was accepted for the last Udacity project, [have a look at it's Github Repository](https://github.com/Minimalistic/Jasons-Technical-Interview-Practice-Project)